domwrap/hyperion-config-switch/README.md

 # WORK IN PROGRESS #
-These instructions are currently incomplete
+These instructions are currently incomplete, but if you already know how to setup a working cron on your Pi box, then the script is ready for use with compatible Pioneer AVR.

 hyperion-config-switch
 ======================